karsten-vermeulen-dev/Deep-Blue-C/Lesson_2/README.md

 | signed      | Works only with int and char types and allows them to represent positive and negative numbers     |
 | unsigned    | Works only with int and char types and restricts them to only representing positive numbers       |

+Because fundamental data types come built into the compiler, different compilers may represent them differently in memory.
+The type modifier may also be used without the data type to declare a variable.
+For instance, using `long` would be the same as `long int`.
+When using signed and unsigned modifiers, beware of integer wrap-around.

 For those of you who are curious as to how much storage each of these variables requires, as well as what range of values each variable can store, see the comprehensive table below:

 | Data type               | Size      | Range                                                   |
 | ----------------------- | --------- | ------------------------------------------------------- |